96boards/website/help/blog.md

 When using this liquid include the image you have included in your blog post will be rendered as a responsive image and when clicked the image will then display a lightbox.

+## Markdown Image include
+You can still add images to your post using the typical markdown image syntax but your image have to be in [this folder](https://github.com/96boards/website/tree/master/assets/images) rather than \_assets/images; as this folder is reserved for images that are included using asset_path from [Jekyll Assets](https://github.com/jekyll/jekyll-assets).

 ### Youtube Video Series
 To include a youtube video in your blog post simply use the `media.html` include as follows: